airbnb/swift/swift.md

 let cancelButton: UIButton
 ```

-* **[1.8](#1.8) Event-handling functions should be named like past-tense sentences.** The subject can be omitted if it's not needed for clarity.
+* **[1.8](#1.8) <a name='1.8'></a> Event-handling functions should be named like past-tense sentences.** The subject can be omitted if it's not needed for clarity.
 If these are target/action handlers, use the `@objc` keyword rather than making the method internal just for the purpose of exposing it to the Objective-C runtime.

 ```swift
 // WRONG